semdial2026/semdial2026.github.io/_pages/cfp.md

 ## Topics

-This year, the conference will center around the theme “Communication Crisis”.
+This year, the conference will center around the theme “Themey McThemeface”.
 We particularly encourage work that explores this theme, but submissions are welcome from all areas presenting formal, computational, and empirical approaches to the semantics and pragmatics of dialogue, including but not limited to:

 - Dynamics of agents' information states in dialogue
 - Common ground and mutual belief